Euphorias-Cabin/All-Discord-Tools/README.md

 > **Note:** This repository contains most discord tools.
 These are not all made by me.
 Therefore i take no responsibility if they do not work.
 Feel free to open an issue if you come across one. **Everything here is for educational puposes only.**

+### What we ask:
+If you use any of these softwares **please star the github page**.
+This allows us to reach more people!

 ### Settings:
 - [x] - Windows 10 / 11
 - [x] - Download Python: [v3.10](https://www.python.org/ftp/python/3.10.5/python-3.10.5-amd64.exe) or [v3.9](https://www.python.org/ftp/python/3.9.0/python-3.9.0-amd64.exe)